 The 1880s saw the era of the Italian dancers in Russia, which began with Virginia Zucchi’s arrival in Saint Petersburg in 1885.
 The success of Zucchi’s performances led to the arrivals of other great Italian dancers, such as Enrico Cecchetti and Elena Cornalba in 1887, and Petipa creating some of his finest works, one of which was The Vestal.

-The Vestal was among the greatest ballets that Petipa created for the Italian dancers and was one of two works of great magnificence that he created for Elena Cornalba; the other being The Talisman.
+The Vestal was among the greatest ballets that Petipa created for the Italian dancers and was intended to be crated for Zucchi.
+However, due to difficulties with Ivan Vsevolozhsky, she refused to dance in the ballet and her contract with the Imperial Theatres was not renewed.
+Subsequently, Zucchi was replaced with her fellow Italian Elena Cornalba in the role of Amata.
 The Vestal followed the example of The Pharaoh’s Daughter as it was labelled by critics as an epitome of the ballet à grand spectacle with the complexity of its dramatic story of love, jealousy, betrayal and tragedy and its lavish, extravagant production, all built on the fantastical themes of gods and goddesses, Emperors and the like.
 The music was composed by Russian composer, Mikhail Ivanov and was the first successful ballet score to be composed by a symphonic composer.
 The Vestal has also been labelled as the predecessor of The Sleeping Beauty.

 The ballet was premièred on the 17th February [O.S.
 29th January] 1888 at the Imperial Mariinsky Theatre and was a great success.
 Elena Cornalba was highly praised for her brilliant virtuosa technique, but not so much for her acting.
 Unlike Virginia Zucchi, who mastered dramatic roles, Cornalba was considered at her weakest in dramatic roles such as that of Amata.